ThatCoolGuyyy/voice-chat-application/README.md

 # Voice Chat Application

-This repository contains the frontend and backend code for a voice chat application.
-The frontend is built with Vue.js, and the backend is powered by Strapi.
+This repository contains both the frontend and backend code for a real-time voice chat application.
+The frontend is built using Vue.js, while Strapi powers the backend.
+The real-time functionality is enabled by WebRTC with PeerJS.

 ## Project Structure